justinmeiners/efficient-programming-with-components/19_insertion_sort.md

     }

-## Sentinel version
+## Sentinel insertion sort

 I think we can optimize it further.
 You might argue we don't need to.
 But, let me tell you one of the most humiliating times in my life.
-I was giving a talk at [Stanford][stanford] and a certain professor walked into the talk and when I showed my code, roughly like what we just wrote.
-It was a little different, but same idea.
-I said, it's obviously optimal.
+I was giving a talk at [Stanford][stanford].
+A certain professor walked into the talk and when I showed my code, roughly like what we just wrote (it was a little different, but same idea), I said, "it's obviously optimal".
 This professor interrupted
-and said, no it's not.
+and said, "no it's not".
 The trouble is his name was Donald Knuth.
-When somebody like Don Knuth says that your code is not optimal you are in a difficult situation.
+When somebody like Don Knuth says that your code is not optimal, you are in a difficult situation.
 His argument was that we do this conditional check:

-    while (first != current ...)
+    first != current

 `n` times, when we don't need to.
 If you're really into performance you have to put a [sentinel][sentinel] in the back.